zitadel/zitadel/docs/CONTRIBUTING.md

 # File name conventions
 ## File name
-If and when the filname of a Markdown file consist of more than **one** contiguous word you must use a hyphen `-` to separate the word elements.
+If and when the file name of a Markdown file consist of more than **one** contiguous word you must use a hyphen `-` to separate the word elements.

 Examples: